 History.
 The American Recovery and Reinvestment Act (ARRA) of 2009 included financial incentives for healthcare providers that attained Meaningful Use (MU) with their Electronic Health Record (EHR) systems.
 As part of the ARRA, the Health Information Technology for Economic and Clinical Health (HITECH) Act authorized the formation of HIT Regional Extension Centers (RECs) designed to support physician practices in adopting EHR systems and using their current systems to achieve Meaningful Use.

 KFMC was the federally designated REC for Kansas from February 8, 2010, until April 6, 2016.
 During this time, KFMC’s Health IT consultants helped over 1,600 Kansas providers select, implement, and meaningfully use Health Information Technology.
-Additionally, through partnership with the Kansas Hospital Education and Research Foundation, KFMC provided assistance to 95 Kansas critical access and rural hospitals.
+Additionally, through partnership with the Kansas Hospital Education and Research Foundation (now Healthworks), KFMC provided assistance to 95 Kansas critical access and rural hospitals.
 KFMC also worked with the federally qualified health centers (FQHCs) and rural health clinics (RHCs) throughout our state.
-The Community Care Network of Kansas (formerly the Kansas Association for the Medically Underserved) partnered to assist 15 of the 16 FQHCs in Kansas and 91 RHCs.
+The Kansas Association for the Medically Underserved (now Community Care Network of Kansas) partnered to assist 15 of the 16 FQHCs in Kansas and 91 RHCs.

-We are proud of the progress Kansas has made toward the interoperability of electronic health information and the possibilities for quality improvement this transformation provides.
-We are proud of the role KFMC played in furthering the US Department of Health and Human Services’ triple aim of improving health care quality, improving population health, and reducing unnecessary health care costs.
-Secretary Burwell’s vision fit nicely with KFMC’s stated mission of leading innovation to improve the quality, effectiveness and safety of healthcare.
+KFMC is proud of the progress Kansas has made toward the interoperability of electronic health information and the possibilities for quality improvement this transformation provides and of the role KFMC played in furthering the US Department of Health and Human Services’ triple aim of improving health care quality, improving population health, and reducing unnecessary health care costs.